chaekzakipaet/postlink-autotests/README.md

 ### Likes

-* Add like to post
+* Add like to a post
-* Remove like from post
+* Remove like from a post

 ### Saved Posts

 * Save post
-* Remove post from saved list
+* Remove post from saved posts

+---

 ## UI Testing